How to: Organize Project Output Files for Builds

 You can reference an assembly directly from your code by using the #using directive, such as #using <System.Data.dll>.
 For more information, see #using Directive (C++).

 The file specified can be a .dll, .exe, .netmodule, or .obj, as long as it is in MSIL.
 The referenced component can be built in any language.
 Using this option, you will have access to Intellisense since the metadata will be extracted from the MSIL.
 The file in question must be in the path for the project; otherwise, the project will not compile and Intellisense will not be available.
 An easy way to determine whether the file is in the path is to right-click on the #using line and choose the Open document command.
 You will be notified if the file cannot be found.

 If you do not want to put the full path to the file, you can use the /AI compiler option to edit the search path for #using references.
 For more information, see /AI (Specify Metadata Directories).

 To reference assemblies with /FU

 Instead of referencing an assembly directly from a code file as described above, you can use the /FU compiler option.
 The advantage to this method is that you do not have to add a separate #using statement to every file that references a given assembly.

 To set this option, open the Properties Pages for the project.
 Expand the Configuration Properties node, and then expand the C/C++ node and select Advanced.
 Add the desired assemblies next to Force #using.
 For more information, see /FU (Name Forced #using File).

 To reference assemblies with Add New Reference

-This is the easiest way to make use of CLR assemblies.
+This is the easiest way to use CLR assemblies.
 First, make sure the project is compiled with the /clr compiler option.
-Then, right click the project from the Solution Explorer and select References.
+Then, right click the project from the Solution Explorer and select Add, References.
 The Property Pages dialog will appear.

 From the Property Pages dialog, select Add New Reference.
 A dialog will appear listing all .NET, COM, and other assemblies available in the current project.
 Select the desired assembly and click OK.